BrianInGermany/oldcardgames/all_collections/_posts/2022-12-18-tapp_tarock.markdown

 - END (Player 2 wins the bid.)

 #### __Countering Examples__
-Once a bid is one, players have the option to counter the win, doubling the points to be won or lost in that round.
+Once a bid is won, players have the option to counter the win, doubling the points to be won or lost in that round.
 This is done by saying "contra" or "I counter the three", for example.
 - Both bids and prize announcements can be countered.

 Player 3 bids, player 1 passes and later counters: